 This rustic feature above adds an antique touch with its weathered appearance, and complements the surrounding steel hues beautifully.
 What's more, it can be used for pots and tools.

-There are a multitude of things you can do with a She-shed.
-The world (shed) is your oyster, as they say.
+There are a multitude of things you can do with a she shed.
+The world (or shed) is your oyster, as they say.

-'Our She-sheds are now available fully insulated, and double glazed, ideal if you are working from home, or simply crave your own space,' says The Posh Company.
-Whether you require a fully-functional bathroom – or a kitchen – there is so much choice on offer to suit every desire.
+'Our she sheds are now available fully insulated and double glazed, ideal if you are working from home, or simply crave your own space,' says The Posh Company.
+Whether you require a fully-functional bathroom – or want to bring your outdoor kitchen ideas in – there is so much choice on offer to suit every desire.